SeLite/SeLite.github.io/SelBlocksGlobal.md

 ## Usage of &lt;&gt;
 See [EnhancedSelenese](EnhancedSelenese).

+## Promise-based commands
+These commands wait for a given `Promise` object to resolve.
+If it gets rejected or it times out, then the command throws an error.

+ * `promise` is similar to `getEval`.
+ * `storePromiseValue` is similar to `storeEval`, but it stores the resolved (fulfilled) value of the promise (rather than the promise itself).
+ * `ifPromise...elseIfPromise...elsePromise...endPromise` is similar to `if...elseIf...else...endIf`. `whilePromise...endWhilePromise` is similar to `while...endWhile`.
+However, these commands wait for given `Promise` object to resolve (fulfill).
+If the promise resolves to any of `false, null, 0` or `undefined`, then it runs appropriate `elseIfPromise` or `endPromise` branch, or the loop ends.
+If the promise gets rejected to it times out, the command throws an error.

+## Iterator and iterable-based loops
+`forIterator...endForIterator` and `forIterable...endForIterable` iterate the given iterator or iterable object.
+See [MDN > Iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).

 ## Javascript callbacks to Selenium
 These invoke a Selenese function from user's Javascript.
 The Selenese function executes in Selenium IDE as if it were invoked through `call` command during a standard case/suite run.
 The user can pause it, inspect stored variables and logs.